JoHof/stacl/README.md

 - a single dataset in the form NxD with N samples.
 In this case the perturbation of the dataset will be achieved by subsampling
 - mulitple datasets in the form SxNxD with S alternative datasets.
 Again, items at certain positions in N have to correspond to each other.
 E.g alternative embeddings of the same dataset.

 Examples for each of these three modes are given in the "example.m" file.
+The main advantage of this method is, that the number of clusters will be determined automatically.

 ## Examples
 Results for toy datasets: